bguspl/bguspl.github.io/practical_sessions/PracticalSession12.md

 Notes:

 1. In order not to try to create the tables and put the entries each time, we checked if the file existed.
 If it did, we know that we have created the database, the tables, and entered the data in the past, so we don't need to do that again.
-This was achieved using `os.path.isfile`
+This was achieved usingÂ `os.path.isfile`
-2. Note how the last example gave us `None` because no student exists with id `5`
+2. Note how the last example gave usÂ `None`Â because no student exists with idÂ `5`
-3. Why are we so sure that we should use `fetchone` and not `fetchall` in the second and third calls to the db?
-Because we select rows by the field `ID` which is a primary key, so we are sure it is unique, so **at most** one row exists with such an ID.
+3. Why are we so sure that we should useÂ `fetchone`Â and notÂ `fetchall`Â in the second and third calls to the db?
+Because we select rows by the fieldÂ `ID`Â which is a primary key, so we are sure it is unique, soÂ **at most**Â one row exists with such an ID.